 The base salary of each executive officer, including NEOs, reflects numerous factors relevant to the discharge of the executive officers' duties including the complexity of their respective roles, the amount of applicable industry experience, and the function their respective roles play in MEG's corporate development.

-Salaries are reviewed and compared to industry peers through publicly available information and the Mercer Survey on at least an annual basis.
-Consideration is given to the development objectives of the Corporation and the need to attract and retain talented individuals.
-Base salaries for executives are targeted at the median for MEG's peer group and adjusted for individual contribution and performance.
+Salaries are reviewed and compared to the Peer Group through publicly available information and the Mercer Survey on at least an annual basis.
+Consideration is given to the development objectives of the Corporation and the need to attract, retain and motivate talented individuals.
+The base salaries of MEG executives are compared to the base salaries of incumbents in the Peer Group who hold similar positions, targeted at the midpoint salary of the applicable sample, and then adjusted for individual contribution and performance.
 The base salary of the CEO is determined solely by the Board based on recommendations received from the Compensation Committee.